yazin-yousif/College-GPA-Calculator/README.md

 * To view your list of courses, input `[l]ist`
 * To clear your list of courses, input `[c]lear`

-Please note that none of the commands listed above are case sensitive; however, it's impertive that you follow the proper formatting when providing the script with your input.
+Please note that none of the commands listed above are case sensitive; however, it's imperative that you follow the proper formatting when providing the script with your input.

 ##Frequently Asked Questions: